andyli/HaxeSummitUS2019Workshop/section3.md

 ## Game Frameworks

 Haxe is famous for its game-building capability.
 There are a lot of game framework written in Haxe.
-We are going to pick one and build a simple game in this tutorial: **Luxe**.
+We are going to pick one and build a simple game in this tutorial: **OpenFL**.

-(For curious babies: some other Haxe game frameworks could be found with these keywords: `NME`, `OpenFL`, `Kha`, `Heaps`)
+(For curious babies: some other Haxe game frameworks could be found with these keywords: `NME`, `Kha`, `Heaps`, `Luxe`)

-#### Install Luxe
+#### Install OpenFL

-Luxe consists of a list of libraries, installing or keeping them up-to-date manually could be a cubersome task.
-Luckily, Snowkit (the community behind Luxe) provided a handy little tool, `snowfall`, to assist us.
-To install it:

 ```
+haxelib install lime
-haxelib install snowfall
+haxelib install openfl
 ```

+#### Create a new OpenFL project

+If you are using HaxeDevelop, you can create a new OpenFL project by navigating through the menu bar: `Project > New > OpenFL Project`

-After that, you can run the following command to install Luxe:
+Otherwise, you can run the following openfl command:

 ```
-haxelib run snowfall update luxe
+openfl create project
 ```

-#### Create a new Luxe project

-If you are using HaxeDevelop, you can create a new Luxe project by navigating through the menu bar: `Project > New > Luxe Project`

-Otherwise, you can run `haxelib path luxe` to check out the installed path of the Luxe library, and then go there to copy the `samples/empty` folder, which contains the skeleton of an empty Luxe project.

 #### Build and Run

-To build and run, execute one of the following commands in your Luxe project:
+To build and run, execute one of the following commands in your OpenFL project:

 ```
-haxelib run flow run web
-haxelib run flow run android
-haxelib run flow run ios
-haxelib run flow run linux
-haxelib run flow run mac
-haxelib run flow run windows
+openfl test html5
+openfl test mac
+(etc...)
 ```

 ## Game architecture